 |All information correct as of October 2018.|

-So, as you can see, the three levels of dental cover from Bupa have quite different benefit structures.
+So, as you can see, the two levels of dental cover from Bupa have quite different benefits.

 Bupa doesn’t advertise fixed prices for its dental insurance plans, and you can expect costs to vary depending on your age and previous oral health history.
 Waiting periods may apply to certain treatments but you’ll need to check your personal quotation for details.

 It’s worth noting that if you have Bupa’s Cash Plan 100 – which is a health plan rather than a dental plan – you can claim back between £50 and £150 per person per year for dental work (depending on your level of cover).
 This won’t make a big dent in the cost of implants, crowns or bridges, but don’t miss out on claiming this cashback if you’re eligible.

 Make sure you read all the small print carefully and understand what you are and are not covered for.
 Bupa’s policies don’t offer any provision for worldwide cover whereas other comparable policies do, so this may be a consideration if you travel frequently.